crusoexia/FEE-weekly/meta-frameworks/nextjs-in-real-life/nextjs-in-real-life.md

 ---

-## Remarkable examples

----

 # Major Aspects

-You should understand to use `next.js` to build UI.
+You should understand to use `next.js` to build full-stack React App.

 ----